protolambda/eth2.0-ssz/specs/types/bitfields.md

 Default value: `N` bits, all set to `0`

+Note that a `Bitvector[0]` is an illegal type, since fixed-length types many not have 0 byte-length representations.

 ### Representation

 A fixed-length sequence of `N` bits, packed into `(N + 7) // 8` bytes.